Alternatives

 Alternatives FAQ

 For basic HTTP ping monitoring with a generous free tier, yes.
 UptimeRobot does what it does well.
-But modern websites fail in ways that HTTP pings can't detect — broken JS bundles, MIME mismatches, CDN failures.
+But modern websites fail in ways that HTTP pings can't detect — missing scripts, files served as the wrong kind of file, content-network failures.
 If you've experienced these, you need a different type of tool.

 For the same type of monitoring (HTTP pings): StatusCake or Freshping.
 For deeper monitoring (asset validation): Sitewatch's free plan covers 1 site with full asset checks.
 It's fewer URLs but much deeper checks per site.